Removing Black Box Dye Safely: A Staged Colour Correction

 Black box dye is one of the most unpredictable starting points in professional colour correction.

-For Client A.D., the priority was not speed — but safely removing artificial pigment, protecting the condition of the hair, and building a controlled path forward.
+The priority was to remove colour safely, protect the condition of the hair, and build a controlled path forward.

 - 3 months of black box dye

-This combination creates multiple layers of artificial pigment, making the hair highly unpredictable during lightening.
+This combination created multiple layers of artificial pigment, making the hair highly unpredictable during lightening.

 Without strand testing, lifting black box dye becomes unpredictable — increasing the risk of uneven results, breakage, and unnecessary damage.